Library News & Events

 On July 16, 2018 Acoustic Atlas program director Jeff Rice told the story of the Toads of Trinity.
 You can listen to the episode by clicking here.
 You can read the full story and find out more about Acoustic Atlas by visiting the blog.

 Friends of MSU Library Book Group Announces 2018-2019 Selections

 Reading need not be a solitary activity.
 The Friends Book Group invites everyone to join them for their monthly book discussions.
 A variety of fiction and nonfiction is read each year and membership is casual - you're free to come to the discussions that interest you as your time allows.
-Click Here to discover what made the 2018-2019 reading list.
+Visit this link to discover which books made the 2018-2019 reading list.

 Acquisitions & Special Collections News

 Read about some recent additions to the library's colletion:

 - Collection of letters written to and from Zen and the Art of Motorcycle Maintenance author Robert Pirsig

 EXPLORE THE LIBRARY